Helping to keep your business in business

 - Small companies will manage with a simple document that sets out the three key elements of business continuity management: what activities do we maintain, how do we go about it, and who does what.

-To find out further information on hazards eg fire and cyber attacks, please see:
+To find out further information on hazards like fire and cyber attacks, please see:

 4. What should a Business Continuity Plan contain?